mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/networking/ingress/index.md

 ---

 Kubernetes Ingress resources expose HTTP and HTTPS routes from outside the cluster to services within the cluster.
-In Kommander, the [Traefik][traefik] Ingress controller is installed by default and provides access to the Kommander dashboard.
+In Kommander, the [Traefik][traefik] Ingress controller is installed by default and provides access to the DKP UI.

 An Ingress performs the following: